jnozzi/cocoadev.com/markdown/ImplementSyntaxHighlighting.md

     @end

-The interface is the same as that in the "Mike" program with the addition of an General/InstanceVariable for a dictionary of words.
-We create the dictionary in awakeFromNib using General/NSScanner to parse the word dictionary.
+The interface is the same as that in the "Mike" program with the addition of an InstanceVariable for a dictionary of words.
+We create the dictionary in awakeFromNib using NSScanner to parse the word dictionary.
 We handle the edit event in textStorageDidProcessEditing: as before.
 We start with the editedRange; this is usually a single character, but it might represent an arbitrary amount of text if the user pasted text from the clipboard.
 We extend the edited range out to word boundaries, taking advantage of the fact that words are separated by whitespace.
 Typically the "area" range represents is a single word, but it might represent several lines of text if this was a paste event again.
 As a result we still loop over the range like before.

 If you set up and run this program you'll find your words change colors as you type them.
 The word will flash between red and black as you complete the word.
 For example, when typing "there": 't' is black, 'th' is black (it's in the dictionary file...), 'the' is black, 'ther' is red, 'there' is black.
 If you paste text in from a big text file or mail message the program will stop and colorize all of the new text.
 This is the disadvantage I mentioned in my previous entry.
 But, once all of your text is in the file, you can scroll to any part of the file and start typing without feeling any negative effects of the colorizer.
 That is, even when you edit the middle of the file you don't have to re-colorize the entire document.
-That's the advantage I mention in my previous entry, and that's the specific problem General/ThomasSempf mentions in his previous post above.
+That's the advantage I mention in my previous entry, and that's the specific problem ThomasSempf mentions in his previous post above.

 This example is fairly simple, but the concept is quite scalable.
 My perl editor uses a more sophisticated version of this same strategy.
 We start with the edited range, roll back to the previous colored area (it might be a word, a keyword, a comment, a string) and roll forward as necessary until the colorizer is finished changing colors.
 This way, adding a "x" to the file affects only the characters immediately surrounding the "x", adding a "#" affects the characters just prior (you may have put it in the middle of a word) and all the characters before the next newline, and adding a "'" will cause all the strings in the file to temporarily unbalance until you add a second "'".
 This is all powered by a simple lexical analyzer I wrote to recognize common formatting in perl, shell, and make scripts. keywords are detected using a dictionary approach similar to the one I outline above; since keywords can vary depending on script type (perl keywords are different than shell keywords) the editor keeps a number of keyword dictionaries around.